-Trim the ends off the zucchini and shred on a grater.
-Remove excess water from zucchini by wrapping in a paper towel and tightly squeezing.
-Wrap it in another paper towel if there is any remaining liquid in the zucchini.
-(You want to make sure to get as much moisture out of the zucchini as you can.)
+- Trim the ends off the zucchini and shred on a grater.
+Remove excess water from the zucchini by wrapping it in a paper towel or cheesecloth and tightly squeezing.
+You want to make sure to get as much moisture out of the zucchini as you can.

-Heat oil in a large skillet over medium-low heat.
-Using a 3 tablespoon ice cream scoop, add fritter batter to the pan in batches of 3 or 4.
-(Don't overcrowd the pan).
-Flatten the tops, so that each scoop is about 3 inches wide and as thick as a fluffy pancake.
+- To a large skillet over medium-low heat, add oil*.
+Once hot, use a 3-tablespoon scoop to add fritter batter to the pan in batches of 3 or 4, being careful not to overcrowd the pan.
+Flatten the tops so that each scoop is about 3 inches wide and as thick as a fluffy pancake.

-Cook the fritters for 5-6 minutes on each side, or until the fritters are a deep brown, but not burned.
+- Cook the fritters for 5-6 minutes on each side, or until the fritters are a deep brown.
+Place the cooked fritters on a paper towel-lined plate to serve immediately.
 Repeat with the remaining batter.
-Place the cooked fritters on a paper towel-lined plate to serve immediately.
-As you are cooking the fritters, make the dipping sauce.